DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

       link_text: "Get a teacher training adviser"
       link_target: "/tta-service"
       icon: "icon-person"
-youtube_video:
-  about-teacher-training-advisers-video:
-    id: ZaGL8c4FkLA
-    title: A video about what Teacher Training Advisers do
-  about-teacher-training-advisers-experience-video:
-    id: T9Bhcaa6LJ4
-    title: A video about what teaching experience our Teacher Training Advisers have
-content:
-    - content/teacher-training-advisers/blog_links
 ---
-Teacher training advisers give you free, one-to-one support, wherever you are on your journey into teaching.
+Teacher training advisers give you free, one-to-one support, whether you're just thinking about teaching or you're ready to apply.

 They have years of teaching experience and can answer all your questions about life in the classroom, as well as how you can get there.